elephantscale/es-training-new/course-outlines/Cyber/PECB Certified Lead SCADA Security Manager.md

-Matthew is working on it
+* ??? is working on it

+# PECB Certified Lead SCADA Security Manager